 a.
-An Department application form form completed, signed, and dated by the applicant.
+An Department application form form completed, signed, and de ated by the applicant.
 This form shall contain the following information: provided by the DirectorDirector; (3-18-22)()

 i.
-Name, location, and mailing address of the cyanidation facility; (3 18-22)
+Name, location, and mailing address of the cyanidation facility; (3 18 22)

 ii.
 Name, mailing address, and phone number of the operator.
 An out of state operator shall designate ent authorized to act on his behalf.
-In case of an emergency that requinder damage, both the operator and his agent will be notified; (3 18 22) Land ownership status (federal, state, private or public); (3-18-22) iv. facility; and The legal description to the quarter quarter section of the location of th e proposed cyanidation (3 18 22) V. The legal structure (corporation, partnership, etc.) and primary place of bus iness of the operator.
-(3-18-22) b. of Idaho; Evidence that the applicant is authorized by the Secretary of State to cond uct business in the state (3-18-22) c.
+In case of an emergency that require damage, both the operator and his agent will be notified; s actions to prevent (3 18 22) Land ownership status (federal, state, private or public); (3-18-22) iv. facility; and The legal description to the quarter quarter section of the location of the e proposed cyanidation (3 18 22) V. The legal structure (corporation, partnership, etc.) and primary place of bus siness of the operator.
+(3-18-22) b. of Idaho; Evidence that the applicant is authorized by the Secretary of State to con- duct business in the state (3-18-22) с.
 A permanent closure plan as prescribed in Subsection 071.02; (3-18-22) d.
 The DEQ application and supporting materials; and (3-18-22)() e.
 The fee as defined in Subsection 071.05.a.
 (3-18-22) 05.
 Application Fee.
 The application fee shall will consist of two (2) parts: (3-18-22) () a.
 Processing and review fee.
+(3-18-22)

-(3-18-22) a detailed cost assumptions of labor hours, ho indirect expension The applicant shallmust pay a nonrefundable five thousand dollar (\$5,000) Within thirty (30) days of receiving an application and this fee, the directorDi estimate to the operator which includes a description of the scope of the Do a which the Department's estimate is based; and an itemized accounting of the burly labor rates, travel expenses and any other direct expenses the Departmentes estimate to the percent (10%) of the Department's estimated direct costs, a ation pursuant to the chapterAct. rector shall will provide epartment's review; the e anticipated number of nt expects to incur, and If the Department's estimate is greater than five thousand dollars (\$5,0 fee equal to the difference between five thousand dollars (\$5,000) and the Department to establish a reasonable fee.
+i.
+The applicant shallmust pay a nonrefundable five thousand dollar (\$5,000) fee upon submission of an application.
+Within thirty (30) days of receiving an application and this fee, the director Director shall will provide a detailed cost estimate to the operator which includes a description of the scope of the Department's review; the assumptions on which the Department's estimate is based; and an itemized accounting of the anticipated number of labor hours, hourly labor rates, travel expenses and any other direct expenses the Department expects to incur, and indirect expenses equal to ten percent (10%) of the Department's estimated direct costs, as required to satisfy its statutory obligation pursuant to the chapterAct.
+(3-18-22)( ii.
+If the Department's estimate is greater than five thousand dollars (\$5,000), the applicant may agree to pay a fee equal to the difference between five thousand dollars (\$5,000) and the Department's estimate, or may commence negotiations with the Department to establish a reasonable fee.
+(3-18-22)

 iii.
 If, within twenty (20) days from issuance of the Department's estimate, the Department and applicant cannot agree on a reasonable application processing and review fee, the applicant may appeal to the Board.
-The Board shallwill: (3-18-22)()
+The Board shallwill: (3-18-22)(

 (1) Review the Department's estimate; (3-18-22) ----- ----------------------------------- ----------- iv.
 If the fee is more than five thousand dollars (\$5,000), the applicant shallmust pay the balance of the fee within fifteen (15) days of the Board's decision or withdraw the application.
-(3-18-22)()
+(3-18-22)( v.
+Nothing in this section shall will extend the time in which the Board must act on a plan submitted.
+(3 18 22)( b.
+Permanent closure cost estimate verification fee.
+(3-18-22)